alipali737/pen-test-docs/Operating Systems/Windows/Active Directory/Credentialed Enumeration.md

 ```PowerShell
 Get-ADUser
 ```
-If we want to filter for users that might be susceptible to Kerberoasting:
+If we want to filter for users that might be susceptible to [[Kerberoasting]]:
 ```PowerShell
 Get-ADUser -Filter {ServicePrincipalName -ne "$null"} -Properties ServicePrincipleName
 ```